It is easy to paint a stereotypical image of someone with a gambling problem.

 Well, Trent Peek does not follow this mould at all.
 He’s 30 and already a chief executive of a group of five companies in Nottingham and there was a time when he earned enough cash from betting on football to buy a flat and a car.

 He has done interviews, written blogs and been on podcasts talking about his experiences, but admits now that it seems he is talking about someone else.

 “I started doing crazy research on third division Latvian teams”

 “I have ended up getting frustrated at times and when I do I feel I’m back five years ago because I hardly think about it anymore,” he said.

-He doesn’t gamble these days, having got to the bottom of his issues after relaying his story about how his gambling escalated from what once was a disciplined, professional approach to his punting became a reckless, expensive habit.
+He doesn’t gamble these days, having got to the bottom of his issues after relaying his story about how his gambling escalated from what once was a disciplined, professional approach to a reckless, expensive habit.